Voxbone? Who are they?

 by this company "Voxbone"

-Personally, when I don't know the number, I don't answer,
+Personally, when I don't recognize the number, I don't pick up

-if they want to reach me, they leave a message and I call back.
+If they want to reach me, they leave me a message and I call back

-1- Anyone who is not in my agenda and does not leave a message will not be called back.
+1- Anyone who does not appear in my agenda and does not leave a message will not be called back.

-2- Anyone who is not in my agenda must leave a text message.
+2- Anyone who does not appear in my agenda must leave a text message.

-Therefore, any number not in my agenda will not be called back.
+So, any number not listed in my agenda will not be called back.

-Then, there will be a consultation of the "reverse directory", which is quite revealing.
+Then, there will be a consultation of the "reverse directory" which is telling.

 Best regards